majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/module2.rst

 NGINX Plus Load Balancing Configuration
 =================================

-In this module you will learn about the load balancing features and symantics of NGINX Plus.
+In this module you will learn about various load balancing features and symantics of NGINX Plus configuration.

+(15 min)

 .. toctree::
    :maxdepth: 1